ShaunCurtis/Blazr.Demo.DataPipeline/documents/CQS-Data-Pipeline-Article.md

 ## Test Data

-The Appendix contains sections on the data classes and test data provider.
+The Appendix provides a summary of the data classes and test data provider.
+There's a full description in the documents section of the repository.

 ## The CQS Pattern